Dance of the Dwarfs: Production

 The film was shot in the Philippines.
 Deborah Raffin commented that her and Fonda's characters "dislike each other so intensely you just know they'll fall in love", and that the movie itself was "a fun movie.
 A wonderfully well-done popcorn movie".
 After finishing the movie, Deborah Raffin hoped for a breakthrough in Chinese cinema.
-She visited the country to promote another film, Touched by Love, and brokered a deal to distribute Dance of the Dwarfs in China for free, only in exchange for the rights to sell the Chinese film Memories of Old Beijing to a Western film distibutor.
+She visited the country to promote another film, Touched by Love, and brokered a deal to distribute Dance of the Dwarfs in China for free, only in exchange for the rights to sell the Chinese film Memories of Old Beijing to a Western film distributor.
 American newspapers speculated that Dance of the Dwarfs might "have a massive potential audience in that land" (China).

 Reception

 Film critic Leonard Maltin awarded the film one and a half stars.
 TV Guide called the film a "rip-off of The African Queen".

 Novel

 Critical reception for the novel was positive.
 A reviewer for the South Bend Tribune noted that the novel was "good mystery fare".